silentmantra/benchmark/README.md

     const str = 'Hello world'.repeat(1000000);

     // @benchmark string concat

     // 'string concat' - name/title of the solution
     // here could be any code for this solution that won't by cycled

     // @run

-    // after @run the code will be cycled data-count times. you don't need @run if there's nothing to execute before the cycled code let inverted = '';
+    // after @run the code will be cycled data-count times
+    // you don't need @run if there's nothing to execute before the cycled code

+    let inverted = '';
     for (let i = str.length - 1; i >= 0; i--) {
         inverted += str[i];